Maryland MHIC Licensing

 How to Hire a Licensed Handyman in Maryland

 Maryland requires a license for all home improvement work, regardless of cost.
-Here is what the license means, how to verify it, and what to ask before anyone starts work in your home.
+Here is what the license means and what to ask before anyone starts work in your home.

 Most homeowners in Maryland have heard the phrase "licensed and insured" so many times that it stopped registering.
 It sounds like marketing language.
-It is not.
-The MHIC license is a state requirement, and hiring without it leaves you without legal recourse when something goes wrong.
+It's not.
+The MHIC license is a state requirement, and hiring without it means there's no state standard behind the work.

 This page explains what the MHIC license covers, what it means for the work in your home, and what questions to ask any contractor before they start.